Tarpon Fishing - Lodges, Destinations & Guided Trips

 How do you fly fish for tarpon in shallow flats?

-Fly fishing for tarpon on shallow flats involves spotting cruising fish and delivering accurate casts with baitfish patterns.
+Fly fishing for tarpon on shallow flats means spotting cruising fish and delivering accurate casts with baitfish patterns well ahead of the fish.
 Use 10–12 weight rods, floating or intermediate lines, and strip-set firmly on the take.
+Tarpon have hard mouths — multiple strip-sets are often needed to drive the hook home.

 What’s the best time of year to fish for tarpon?